Turso logo

 Turso Review FAQ

-For startups evaluating cloud & infrastructure tools, Turso is worth a closer look.
+For startups evaluating developer & it tools, Turso is worth a closer look.
 The combination of mature features and the $300 in credits startup deal is the main reason it ends up on most short lists.
 For most founders deciding whether to try it, the deal is the deciding factor.

 What are the main pros of Turso?